Cacti/documentation/Standards-SQL.md

 ## Format of SQL statements

-For short statements, SQL calls may be made on a single row.
-If the SQL statement starts to grow and be unreadable without scrolling, it should be wrapped for ease of use.
+- For short statements, SQL calls may be made on a single row.

+- If the SQL statement starts to grow and be unreadable without scrolling, it should be wrapped onto a continuation line for ease of use and readability.
   The following keywords should also be placed at the start of a new line:

-* JOIN (including INNER JOIN, LEFT JOIN, RIGHT JOIN, OUTER JOIN, CROSS JOIN)
+  - joins statements (excluding JOIN itself which should not be used) (eg, INNER JOIN, LEFT JOIN, RIGHT JOIN, OUTER JOIN, CROSS JOIN)

+    **Note:** *Any implicit join or JOIN without one of the modifiers should be converted to an explicit join with a modifier.
+When converting the implicit join statement, remember to remove the WHERE joining clause.

-* AND / OR
+  - AND / OR

-* FROM
+  - FROM

-* WHERE
+  - WHERE

-* ORDER
+  - ORDER

-* GROUP BY
+  - GROUP BY

-* prepared statement arrays
+  - prepared statement arrays

+- Indentation should consist of one extra tab when any of the following occur:

-Any continuation lines should be indented by one extra tab.
+  - continuation lines

-Any implicit join via a WHERE statement should also be converted to an explicit INNER JOIN.
+  - Subqueries

+- There should always be 'AS' when defining an alias for any table, field or query to clearly define the definitino of said alias.

+- There should always be a space following a comma and before/after an operator.

 ### Example of single line SQL